pymarian2020/Morse-Code-Encode/README.md

 # Morse-Code-Encode
-A Python Program to Encode English into Morse Code
+A Python app to encode english words into morse code